 Our seafood partners are regulated under a range of federal legislation related to wild fisheries management, conservation and marine mammal and endangered species protection.
-We source seafood whose catch location, and catch method, are classified as "Smart Choice" by the National Oceanographic and Atmospheric Administration (NOAA)'s FishWatch, and/or "Best Choice" or "Good Alternative" by Monterey Bay Aquarium's Seafood Watch.
+We source seafood whose catch location, and catch method, are classified as "Best Choice" or "Good Alternative" by Monterey Bay Aquarium's Seafood Watch.
+They are often also classified as "Smart Choice" by the National Oceanographic and Atmospheric Administration (NOAA)'s FishWatch, though this system is less comprehensive.

-Moreover, the Blue Catfish we source is invasive in the Chesapeake and Potomac.
-The catfish disrupt these precious, local ecosystems; they even decimate Blue Crab populations.
+Moreover, the Blue Catfish and Snakehead Fish we source are invasive in the Chesapeake and Potomac.
+They disrupt these precious, local ecosystems; they even decimate Blue Crab populations.
 Fishing and consuming this species helps protect the Bay.

 > Go to Shop Provisions